 - Once you have this crumbled dough add all the powdered sugar and start to knead.

-- Add the egg, previously broken in a bowl, and beat until the white and yolk becomes one.
+- Add the egg, previously broken in a bowl, and beat until the whites and yolk become one.

 - Knead the dough for a few minutes and when it reaches nice consistency, create a ball.